 With your new schedule, you’ll be able to better prioritise the things you need to get done – ultimately making you more productive.

-A better work/life balance is the key to a happier, healthier life which goes for your finances too.
-If you have a happy balance of income over expenditure then you are less stressed when an emergency hits you or you fancy splashing out on a new car or holiday because you have earned it.
+A better work/life balance is the key to a happier, healthier life that goes for your finances too.
+If you have a happy balance of income over expenditure then you are less stressed.
+For example – when an emergency hits you ,or you fancy splashing out on a new car or holiday, you can because you have earned it.